kauber/Tools_of_the_trade/fuzzy_matcher/README.md

 Calling this method will do two main things: if we have a *similarity_threshold* defined, the output will be a dataframe that only has matches equal or above the threshold (e.g., only matches with a similarity score of 60 or more).
 *highest_matches* is an argument that determines whether we want to keep only the highest matches by string.
 </br>
-Suppose a string is matched against 3 other strings, and they all produce high similarity scores, for instance:
+Suppose a string has high similarity scores with 3 other strings, for instance:
-84, 93, 89.
+84, 93, 89, meaning that there are 3 good potential matches.
 <br>
-In most cases, the match with the 93 similarity score will be the correct one, so *highest_matches* will remove the other two matches and only keep the one with 93.
+In most cases, the match with the highest (93) similarity score will be the correct one, so *highest_matches* will remove the other two matches and only keep the one with a similiarity score of 93.
 <br>
 This feature might be useful if we need to merge the output to other dataframes, and we don't want unnecessary duplication.